charlesportwoodii/www.erianna.com/content/about.md

 draft: false
 type: "page"
 ---
 My name is Charles R. Portwood II.
-Currently I am the CTO at [punchkick.com](https://www.punchkick.com).
+Currently I am a Master Technology Consultant at [Wipfli Digital](https://digital.wipfli.com).

 I am a multi-diciplinary software developer and systems engineer with an experience in several programming languages, hosting services, embedded software, and development methodologies.
 I provide consultation with specializations in architecture design and implementation; API, mobile, and web development; security; and cryptography.